6 Best Buy Now, Pay Later Apps for Small Businesses in 2023

 Splitit is the best BNPL app for international businesses because it is available in 53 countries.
 Klarna, PayPal, and Afterpay also work with international merchants, but in far fewer locations.
 Plus, like Zip, Splitit is good for in-person payments anywhere Mastercard, Visa, and Discover are accepted.

-Splitit takes a unique approach to buy now, pay later.
+Splitit is also unique from a shopper’s perspective.
 When a shopper selects Splitit at checkout, they will choose how many installments they want to make.
 Then, rather than paying through the BNPL provider, Splitit guarantees a shopper’s purchase by placing a preauthorization hold on their credit card while the total amount is outstanding.
-Splitit will reauthorize the hold and reduce the amount each month and the bill is paid off.
+Splitit will reauthorize the hold and reduce the amount each month, and the bill is paid off.
+That means that shoppers can enter into a monthly payment plan without the steep APR that you see with our other providers.

 How We Evaluated Buy Now, Pay Later Apps